 - Does not include ABC, Disney, or ESPN channels.

-fuboTV includes Regional Sports Networks, NFL Network, NBA TV, beIn, and Fox Soccer Plus (a $15 add-on with other services).
+fuboTV includes Regional Sports Networks, NFL Network, NBA TV, and beIn.
+You can add Fox Soccer Plus as part of the International Sports add-on for $5.99 (a $15 add-on with other services).
 If you don’t need ABC, Disney, or ESPN—this is a good option for sports fans.